smart-data-models/dataModel.WasteManagement/WasteContainerModel/doc/spec_IT.md

         type: Property
         units: Meters
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     features:
       description: 'A list of container features.
 Enum:''wheels, lid, roundedLid, insertHoles, lockable''.
-Any other value meaningful for the application.'
+Any other value meaningful for the application'
       items:
         enum:
           - wheels